The-Politico/politico-elections/docs/source/processes/census.rst

 Steps
 -----

-1. From the root of the `elections` project, startup the development server:
+1. From the root of the `elections` project, start the development server:

   ::